-The Foundation received donated office space with an estimated fair value recognized of approximately \$44,500 and \$179,100 during 2006 and 2005, respectively.
-The Foundation also received donated professional services approximating \$8.600 and \$7.200 during 2006 and 2005, respectively.
+The Foundation received donated office space with an estimated fair value recognized of approximately \$44,500 during 2006.
+As discussed in Note 6, the building was donated to the Foundation during 2006.
+The Foundation also received donated professional services approximating \$42,192 and \$8,600 during 2007 and 2006, respectively.